-While these disorders can show symptoms unique to the condition, they are all considered as autism disorders and fall on the spectrum.
-Some symptoms of autism are more subtle than others, and in these cases can be considered as high-functioning autism, whereas more pronounced symptoms often come with more severe forms of the disorder like PDD or Rhett’s.
+While these disorders can show symptoms unique to the condition, they are all considered autism disorders and fall on the spectrum.
+Some signs of autism are more subtle than others and in these cases, can be considered high-functioning autism, whereas more pronounced symptoms often come with more severe forms of the disorder like PDD or Rhett’s.

 Is Autism a Learning Disability?

-Autism is not considered a learning disability, although ASD can cause symptoms that can affect a child’s ability to process and synthesize information, making learning new concepts difficult.
-Because of this, children with autism can qualify for special education accommodations and will commonly have a behavioral therapist to support them in school and academics.
+Autism is not considered a learning disability; however, nearly half of all autistic people have an accompanying learning disability such as Dyslexia, Dysgraphia, Dyscalculia, or ADHD.
+Additionally, ASD can cause symptoms affecting a child’s ability to process and synthesize information, making learning new concepts difficult.
+Because of this, children with autism can qualify for special education accommodations and commonly have a behavioral therapist to support them in school and academics.

 Special education covers 13 different types of disabilities, including a category of Specific Learning Disabilities (SLD).
-Autism makes up another category for special education purposes, but ASD isn’t included with the SLD categories.
+Autism makes up another category for special education purposes, but ASD isn’t included in the SLD categories.

-Even though autism isn’t an SLD, children with ASD may have difficulties with their academic skills, including mathematics, reading, and writing skills, similar to a learning disability.
+Even though autism isn’t an SLD, children with ASD may have difficulties with their academic skills, including mathematics, reading, and writing, similar to a learning disability.
 Because ASD is a cognitive disorder, it impacts how children develop, which can spill over into their learning abilities.
-Therefore, the strategies that teachers, therapists, and doctors use with students with an ASD diagnosis can differ from the strategies to support students with learning disabilities.
+Therefore, teachers, therapists, and doctors use strategies for students with an ASD diagnosis can differ from the strategies to support students with learning disabilities.

 That said, autism can present alongside an SLD, and in these cases, children need a support system that provides strategies for both ASD and the learning disability.
-However, ASD and learning disabilities are not exclusive to each other, meaning you can have one without the other.
+However, ASD and learning disabilities are not exclusive, meaning you can have one without the other.

 Another key difference between autism and an SLD is that autism can manifest quite differently from one patient to the next.
 For instance, some children have severe language deficits while others with ASD may not.
 In a learning disability, such as dyslexia, the symptoms generally appear the same among learning disabled students.